pmbaumgartner/gha-lint-tests/readme.md

 - Uses [`Git LFS`](https://git-lfs.github.com/) to store large files that don't need diffs (model weights, source data)
 - An example [`typer`](https://typer.tiangolo.com/) script for commands (commonly used for data processing)
 - Has relevant [`GitHub Actions`](https://docs.github.com/en/actions) for:
-  - Running all the pre-commit checks on a pull request
+  - Running all the pre-commit hooks on a pull request
   - Running an end-to-end test of the main project workflow to ensure a packaged model can be installed and run
   - Publishing the model package to our internal PyPI repo (for use with the evaluation API)
   - Delivering the model code as a `.zip` file with internal data removed from the source code.